Aetherinox/xsum-hash-utility/README.md

 <br />

 # Syntax
 This utility attempts to be semi "smart" in the aspect that you can execute commands in various different ways.
-The reason for this is because out of the various other hashing tools out there, we try to use a similar syntax for this utilities' commands so that there's very little in means of transitioning, and to make it more comfortable.
+The reason for this is because out of the other hashing tools out there, we try to use a similar syntax for this utilities' commands so that there's very little in means of transitioning, and to make it more comfortable.

 <br />